Is It Safe to Take Lortab While Pregnant?

 NAS may also be responsible for low birth weight, heart defects and other developmental challenges.
 In addition to experiencing NAS, babies are at a greater risk of developing a neural tube birth defect if their mother takes opioids, like Lortab, during the first two months of pregnancy, according to the Centers for Disease Control.
 For this reason, if a woman is addicted to Lortab and also pregnant, she is advised to seek treatment to stop using Lortab and prevent the development of NAS and other developmental issues in her unborn baby.

 Alternatives to Taking Lortab While Pregnant

 For an expectant mother to avoid a potential opioid addiction and the development of NAS in her baby, she should consult with her doctor about alternatives to Lortab while pregnant.
 On its own, acetaminophen is generally safe for pregnant women to take in small doses, but it is one of only a few over-the-counter substances that doesn’t pose significant risks to an unborn baby.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (main ingredient in Advil and Motrin) and naproxen (active ingredient in Aleve) are a few types of these readily available drugs that expectant mothers should avoid as they may increase the risk of miscarriage and birth defects.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (the main ingredient in Advil and Motrin) and naproxen (the active ingredient in Aleve) are a few types of these readily available drugs that expectant mothers should avoid as they may increase the risk of miscarriage and birth defects.